Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

      --data 'paths[]=/sessions-test'
    ```

-   The URL `http://localhost:8000/sessions-test` will now echo whatever is being
+   The URL `http://localhost:8000/sessions-test` now echoes whatever is being
    requested.

-1. Configure the key-auth **Plugin** for the Service
+1. Configure the key-auth plugin for the Service

-   Issue the following cURL request to add the key-auth **Plugin** to the Service:
+   Issue the following cURL request to add the key-auth plugin to the Service:

    ```bash
    $ curl -i -X POST \